 So, we continued to beg for a better generator.
 We finally got the attention of our mostly absent radar officer and he, in turn, got us a new generator.
 But there was a catch.
 The supply folks had to have a reason for the exchange.
 In other words, our old generator had to be broken or non-serviceable.
 Well, we solved that problem by “accidentally” forgetting to mix oil with the gas during refueling.
 Next, we fired it up during the day and just let it rip.
-Eventually, it became one piece of metal and seized up.
+Eventually, it seized up and became one piece of metal.

 During the actual exchange, Jerry let slip what we had done in front of our officer, with the supply sergeant standing nearby.
 Fortunately, we already had the new 3kw generator in the truck, so we just blasted off.
 Tough bananas, guys.
 What are you gonna do, send us to Vietnam?

 I did experience a little unexpected side benefit to my generator maintenance skills.
-While were based with the Green Beret team and ARVN infantry near Loc Giang (my last camp before going home), the Green Beret team leader (a 1st Lt.) approached me and asked if I would be willing to take a look at their generator.
+While were based with the US Advisory team and ARVN infantry near Loc Giang (my last camp before going home), the Advisory team leader (a 1st Lt.) approached me and asked if I would be willing to take a look at their generator.
 It hadn’t run in months and no one knew how to fix it.
 As luck would have it, their generator had the identical engine to our radar generator.
 Only the generator output was different.
 While our generator produced 120 volts AC at 400 cycles, theirs produced 120 volts AC and 60 cycles – just like stateside power.

-I got out my tool kit and started looking over the Green Beret’s generator.
+I got out my tool kit and started looking over the Advisory team’s generator.
 It didn’t take long to locate the problem.
 Someone had grossly mis-adjusted the dual ignition points, rendering the ignition dead.
 After a few adjustments, I had the generator singing away.
-Now that the Green Berets convenience generator was working, we all got to watch their little B & W TV in the evening.
-Tuned into AFVN (Armed Forces Vietnam network), we enjoyed Laugh-In several evenings a week.
+Now that the Advisory Team’s convenience generator was working, we all got to watch their little B&W TV in the evening.
+Tuned into AFVN (Armed Forces Vietnam Network), we enjoyed Laugh-In several evenings a week.
 It was really a hoot to be able to watch TV way out in the sticks.
 We’d crowd into a small bunker and mostly forget about the war for 30 minutes.
 After the show ended, someone would turn on the single light bulb hanging from a post, only to reveal hundreds of cockroaches on the floor and coming out of the cracks in the sandbags.
 It was as if the strange light from the little TV attracted them.
 But no matter, Laugh-In was a nice break from reality.